kkowalRepository/kkowal_portfolio/Automated Testing/HerokuAppLoginTest/herokuLogin.md

-# BDD - Automation Practice
+# Heroku App - Login functionality test

-This is a BDD (Behaviour Driven Development) automated test of a website: http://automationpractice.com/index.php.
-It's purpose is to check existing functionality of logging into customer's account given the account was praviousely set.
-Basic steps to check this feature are:
+http://the-internet.herokuapp.com is a test automastion practice website with many examples to explore.
+For this task I chose the login page test.
+This is where user can acces secure area aftre logging in.
+I created two scenarios for coccrect and incorrect entries.
+So the basic steps to get there are:

+Scenario one: @correctDataHeroku
->- go to a website : http://automationpractice.com/index.php
+>- go to a website : http://http://the-internet.herokuapp.com/login
->- click “ Sign In”
->- go to login form
->- enter e-mail address: testes@wp.pl
+>- enter correct username: tomsmith
->- enter password: ttttt
+>- enter correct password: SuperSecretPassword!
+>- clikc login
+>- user is logged into a secure area
 >- validate weather the test was successful( so the user could successfully log in)
 >- close the browser

+Scenario two:  @incorrectDataHeroku
+>- go to a website : http://http://the-internet.herokuapp.com/login
+>- enter incorrect username: someLogin
+>- enter incorrect password: randomPassword
+>- clikc login
+>- user is not logged into a secure area
+>- validate weather the test was successful( so the user could successfully log in)
+>- close the browser

  So, first I launched IntelliJ IDEA and started a new Maven project.
-After loading Junit, Selenium and Cucumber as dependencies to my `pom.xml` I created three files: `Login_TestRunner, Login.feature` and `LoginSteps`.
+After loading Junit, Selenium and Cucumber as dependencies to my `pom.xml` I created three files: `TestRunner, HerokuLogin.feature` and `HerokuSteps`.
 Then I set up all those files with code.

-#### Login_testRunner
+#### TestRunner

 ```
 package CucumberOptions;